oceanprotocol/art/README.md

 Those are commercial fonts and the license doesn't allow us to distribute them.
 Hence you won't find them in this repository.
 If you're a member of the Ocean Protocol team, ask a designer to hand you the font files.

-If you only need them for use on the web, you can grab them from inside the private `site` repo's [fonts folder](https://github.com/oceanprotocol/site/tree/master/src/global/fonts).
+If you only need them for use on the web, you can use the private [`typographies`](https://github.com/oceanprotocol/typographies) npm package, or grab the font files itself from inside the private `site` repo's [fonts folder](https://github.com/oceanprotocol/site/tree/main/src/global/fonts).

 ## License